Diocese of Burlington: 1880 to 1950

-Michaud completed and dedicated the Cathedral of the Immaculate Conception on December 8, 1867.
-He built the Fanny Allen Hospital in Colchester, Vermont and staffed it with nuns from the Religious Hospitalers of St. Joseph.
+Michaud completed and dedicated the Cathedral of the Immaculate Conception in 1867.
+He built the Fanny Allen Hospital in Colchester, Vermont and staffed it with nuns from the Religious Hospitallers of St. Joseph.
 The Sisters of Charity from Providence, Rhode Island, operated another new hospital in St. Johnsbury, Vermont.
 The Loretto Home for the Aged in Rutland was served by the Sisters of St. Joseph.
 In 1904, Michaud invited the male Society of Saint Edmund to establish Saint Michael's College at Winooski Park, Vermont.
 In 1905, the Daughters of Charity of the Sacred Heart of Jesus came to Newport, Vermont, to open a mission, where they served as teachers, nurses and catechists.
 During his tenure, Michaud expanded the number of churches in Vermont from 72 to 94.
 The diocese had 75,000 Catholics, 102 priests, 286 religious sisters, and 20 parochial schools serving about 7,000 students.